Indo-Pak tensions 'less heated' now than 2 weeks ago: Trump | Devdiscourse

-The relationship between India and Pakistan is "less heated" now than what was two weeks ago, United States President Donald Trump has said, reiterating his offer to help the two South-Asian neighbors only if both of them want.
-The comments by Trump were his first and comes two weeks since his meeting with Prime Minister Narendra Modi on the sidelines of the G7 summit in France on August 26.
+Tensions between India and Pakistan over Kashmir is "less heated" now than what was two weeks ago, US President Donald Trump has said, reiterating his offer to help the two South-Asian neighbors ease the situation, only if both of them want.
+The comments by Trump were his first since his meeting with Prime Minister Narendra Modi on the sidelines of the G7 summit in France on August 26.

 "India and Pakistan are having a conflict over Kashmir as you know.
 I think (it) is a little bit less heated right now than (what) was two weeks ago," Trump told reporters at the White House on Monday.
 Tensions between the two neighbors escalated after New Delhi revoked Jammu and Kashmir's special status by scrapping provisions of Article 370 of the Constitution.